 If you make moves, but never really wanted to, you will start to grow animosity towards your partner.
 Stay true to what you want but also compromise with your partner.

-Know that who ever is taking the leap to move, they are sacrificing ALOT.
+Know that whoever is taking the leap to move, they are sacrificing A LOT.
 If you are on the other end, be supportive and empathetic, it is not easy for anyone to move, especially for love.

 Once the moving partner arrives, try to get settled together and know the paperwork process.
-If it’s a different country, it will involve a good amount of paper work.
+If it’s a different country, it will involve a good amount of paperwork.

-Long distance relationship actitivities
+Long distance couples actitivities

 Here are the best ideas of how you can have a unique date when you are far away:

 - Cook together

 - Enjoy facetime dates such as meals, wine nights, movie nights, etc

 - Send a care package and make a date out of it